aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 2. Once the command says waiting for connections you can launch the RDP client and enter `localhost:56788` for the server name and login as `administrator` with the password you set in the previous section.

     {{% expand "Troubleshooting connectivity" %}}
 When running the `start-session` command above, you may get a message about a missing session manager plugin.
-If you do follow the [link in the message](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) and install the plugin.
+If you do, follow the [link in the message](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) and install the plugin.

 The second likely issue you are going to run into is a failed password reset, e.g. because your password did not meet the complexity criteria.
-To verify that password reset succeeded, navigate to the [AWS Systems Manager Run Command console](https://console.aws.amazon.com/systems-manager/run-command/executing-commands), select "Command history", and locate the `AWS-RunPowerShellScript` that you executed above.
+To verify that the password reset succeeded, navigate to the [AWS Systems Manager Run Command console](https://console.aws.amazon.com/systems-manager/run-command/executing-commands), select "Command history", and locate the `AWS-RunPowerShellScript` that you executed above.
 If in doubt compare the `CommandId` value from the CLI invocation with the "Command ID" value on the console.

 {{< img "run-command-history-1.en.png" "Run command history" >}}

-Click on the command ID link, then on the
+Click on the command ID link, then on the instance id:

 {{< img "run-command-history-2.en.png" "Instance for history" >}}